napo-lazo/SavingsHelper/README.md

 # SavingsHelper
-A simple pythno program to help you manage monthly expenses
+A simple python program to help you manage monthly expenses